demitry/sqlserver-advanced/SqlAdv.md

 - The aggregate calculation is tacked as an **additional column**
 - It is possible to **group these calculations** like we can with aggregate queries, using the PARTITION

-**Aggregate Functions** collapse you rows in a groups based on unique values in a columns you inslude in the select statement
+**Aggregate Functions** collapse you rows in a groups based on unique values in a columns you include in the select statement

 vs.